brettserwin/MIS4610Project1/README.md

 4 rows

 Query 9: Find the result of the games that england players have head injuries that are playing forward

+Justification: There is a new regulation in England on concussions for their athletes so we need to make sure that we are vigilantly keeping up to date about their head injuries

 Execute:
 > Select result, injuryType, nationality, position